chaconnewu/awesome-augmented/original_awesomes/awesome-cli-apps.md

 - [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from your terminal.
 - [hget](https://github.com/bevacqua/hget) - Render websites in plain text from your terminal.
 - [ponysay](https://github.com/erkin/ponysay) - Pony rewrite of cowsay.
+-[emoj](https://github.com/sindresorhus/emoj) - Find relevant emoji from text on the command-line.

 ## License